-Annual Statement 2019/20
+Annual Statement 2020/21

-The College operates in an increasingly competitive and underfunded sector and when determining remuneration, it must consider the balance between recruiting, retaining and rewarding the best staff possible, to deliver the best outcomes for students, society and the economy while demonstrating effective use of resources.
+The College continues to operates in an increasingly competitive and underfunded sector and when determining remuneration, it must consider the balance between recruiting, retaining and rewarding the best staff possible, to deliver the best outcomes for students, society and the economy while demonstrating effective use of resources.
+During 2020/21 specific Covid related targets were agree for Senior Post Holders Team.